FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 Circle instruction
 --------------------

-Click the "Circle" command node to enter the node graph editing interface
+Click the "Circle" command node to enter the node graph editing interface.

 The full circle motion includes two points.
 The first point is the middle transition point 1 of the full circle, and the second point is the middle transition point 2 of the full circle.
 Transition point 2 can be set to be offset.
 This offset takes effect on both transition point 1 and Transition point 2